As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Bonus tip: Trade names.
 This is not jade!

-Sometimes traders call other green material jade just to highlight similar colors.
+Sometimes traders call other green materials jade just to highlight similar colors.
 But for people, it may seem deceptive.
 The table below has some trade names, which include “jade” in a name, but it is a completely different mineral.

 |Trade name (NOT A JADE)||Jade substituent|